[ Printer Friendly Version ] [ Report Abuse ]

 The first two Slytherin Quidditch practises had proved very promising.
 Despite his nerves during the try-outs, Draco fit in with the established team well and continued to catch the Snitch incredibly quickly.
-As long as Draco was able to keep a clear head in front of the crowd, I could not find a reason why Slytherin shouldn’t be able to keep a firm hold on our winning streak.
+As long as Draco was able to keep a clear head in front of the crowd, I could not find a reason why Slytherin wouldn’t be able to keep a firm hold on our winning streak.

-sung,” I found myself saying, falling back as usual on factual knowledge to sustain a conversation.
+“Well, most of the spells in ancient times were sung,” I found myself saying, falling back, as usual, on factual knowledge to sustain a conversation.
 “Perhaps Muggles have some sort of innate understanding of the power of music.”

 “She had to go to London for the day,” Avrille replied, turning back to the Ochre Orchids.